mnot/I-D/safe-hint/draft.md

 # The "safe" Preference {#safe}

-When present in a request, the "safe" preference indicates that the content which is not objectionable is preferred, according to the origin server's definition of the concept.
+When present in a request, the "safe" preference indicates that the user prefers that the origin server to not respond with content which is designated as objectionable, according to the origin server's definition of the concept.

 For example, a request that includes the "safe" preference: